clowdhaus/eksup/examples/eks-mng-1.20.md

 ## Caveats

-- Unless specifically stated, the phrase `Amazon EKS cluster` or just `cluster` throughout this document typically refers to the control plane.
+- Unless otherwise stated, the phrase `Amazon EKS cluster` or just `cluster` throughout this document typically refers to the control plane.
 - In-place cluster upgrades can only be upgraded to the next incremental minor version.
 For example, you can upgrade from Kubernetes version 1.20 to 1.21, but not from 1.20 to 1.22.
 - Reverting an upgrade, or downgrading the Kubernetes version of a cluster, is not supported.
 If you upgrade your cluster to a new Kubernetes version and then want to revert to the previous version, you must create a new cluster and migrate your workloads.
 - If the Amazon EKS cluster primary security group has been deleted, the only course of action to upgrade is to create a new cluster and migrate your workloads.